 Parents and teachers know that kids touch everything including, maybe especially, things we wish they wouldn’t.
 Handwashing, when done correctly, is incredibly effective at reducing our exposure to sickness-causing germs, but it’s not always easy to get kids to do it right.
 And every parent has those horrifying moments where there’s a level 11 germ incident and not a sink or soap anywhere within sight!
 Enter hand sanitizer – a simple, convenient way to kill germs and friend to all, right?
-Unfortunately, hand sanitizers can contain some harmful toxins and may be helping to promote resistant bacteria in our environment.
-Given that studies have shown that it can play an important role in reducing flu-causing germs in areas like pre-schools, and that it can be super helpful when you’re at the playground and your Little picks up a rotting squirrel carcass, having one in your arsenal may come in handy.
+Unfortunately, hand sanitizers can contain some extremely harmful chemicals.
+Given that studies have shown that hand sanitizers can play an important role in reducing flu-causing germs in areas like pre-schools, and that it can be super helpful when you’re at the playground and your Little picks up a rotting squirrel carcass, having one in your arsenal may come in handy.
 Here’s what you need to know to find a non-toxic hand sanitizer and a few of our current favorites.

 Top Ingredients To Avoid For A Non-Toxic Hand Sanitizer

 Triclosan is a synthetic pesticide that’s often added to detergents and soaps and personal care products like deodorants and toothpastes because it has antibacterial properties, but it is important to note that it does not have the power to kill the viruses that cause colds and flus.
 In 2016, the FDA banned its use from antibacterial soaps, but the new regulation still permits its use in products outside of antibacterial hand soaps.

 Triclosan has been associated with hormone disruption, cancer, liver damage and the development of super-germs.
 Avoid anything with triclosan or triclocarban on the label.